wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

 1. Notice that "My work items" and "My pull requests" are at the Organization level.

-   ### Azure DevOps Project
+   ### Create Azure DevOps Project

 1. Type a project name, such as "PU".
+Naming convention: The format of the URL is:

+   <pre>https://dev.azure.com/<em>YourOrganization</em>/<em>project</em>
+   </pre>

-1. Leave Visibility as the default "Private".
+1. Leave Visibility as the default "Private" (not "Public").
-1. Click "Advanced".
+1. Click "Advanced" to reveal more choices.
 1. Leave Version control default of "Git".
-1. Leave Work item process default of "Agile".
+1. Leave Work item process default of "Agile" for Azure Board terminology:

+   * Agile
+   * Basic
+   * CMMI
+   * Scrum
+   <br /><br />

 1. Click "Create project".
-The format of the URL is:

-   <pre>https://dev.azure.com/<em>YourOrganization</em>/<em>project</em>
-   </pre>

 1. PROTIP: Bookmark the URL on the page for use in the future, such as:<br />
    https://dev.azure.com/wilsonmar0014/PU